-Spectacular classroom buildings provide 71,000 square feet of imaginative space specially designed and constructed for elementary school-aged students.
+Spectacular classroom buildings and spacious outdoor learning areas provide 71,000 square feet of imaginative space specially designed and constructed for elementary school-aged students.

 Indoor and outdoor spaces that inspire students

 Chicago City Day School's 2-acre campus is a unique urban environment, an oasis of learning in the busy Lakeview East neighborhood